 Brian May gives his songwriting a go on “39,” about British soldiers going off to war and missing their loves and families, possibly never to return again.
 May’s penchant for sad story songs would continue with “Sail Away Sweet Sister” from the album, The Game.
 Another vaudeville/ twenties era / barbershop song comes in the form of Mercury’s “Seaside Rendezvous.”
 Maybe it’s just me, but I can’t help hearing “Doin’ the Pigeon” throughout this song.
 Eventually we get to one of the two epic masterpieces on the album.
 Mercury may have written “Bohemian Rhapsody,” but it was Brian May who wrote “The Prophet’s Song,” similar in style to the former, especially at three-and-a-half minutes into the song when Mercury employs the studio to enhance his vocal acrobatics and layering of harmonies, making for one of the most enjoyable headphone experiences in music, vocals bouncing from ear to ear like an aural game of Pong.
 “The Prophet’s Song” even somewhat outdoes “Bohemian Rhapsody” to a certain degree, certainly more rock in style, but clocking in at over eight minutes of epic songcraft.

 “Love of My Life” is a classic Mercury ballad, full of grief and longing.
 May returns with his ukulele led “Good Company,” another old-timey toe tapper.
 Two iconic songs end the album, the closer being the band’s rendition of “God Save the Queen,” now often played in place of the original when appropriate, the equivalent of Jimi Hendrix’s “Star-Spangled Banner” on our shores.
 The penultimate song is the previously mentioned “Bohemian Rhapsody.”
-If you haven’t heard this song, you’re either deaf, been in a twenty-year coma, or have a shack / heavily armed fortress in the woods and are waiting for the “rapture.”
-I imagine that if I played the song for the last person, they might think it upon them.
 The song is literally a six-minute opera in itself about a boy who commits a murder and must pay for his actions.
-The second part of the song (where Wayne, Garth & co. go crazy) is extremely Faustian, where the poor boy is pleading for his life, but as Mercury sings, “Beelzebub has a devil put aside for me.”
+The second part of the song (where Wayne, Garth and company go crazy) is extremely Faustian, where the poor boy is pleading for his life, but as Mercury sings, “Beelzebub has a devil put aside for me.”
 No matter how overplayed the song gets, and it seems like it does every few years, it is still enjoyable, and one of the most original songs ever to appear in popular music.
 The conceit of a pop song opera might not have been entirely new, but Queen makes it sound as if no one had ever done it before, and no one could ever do it again.
 Though no one really has, Queen’s legacy is just starting to be felt with bombastic operatic piano bands becoming all the radio rage.